OFFICER HISTORICAL FOUNDATION

 Birthday of the Army Warrant Officer.

-ourselves of other opportunities to portray the rich History of the
+ourselves of other opportunities to portray the long rich History of the

 U. S. Army Warrant Officer.